VladlenAfonin/vc/README.md

 # About

 This repository contains tools for verifiable computations.
 It is mainly focused on researching STARKs, its components and constructions based on STARKs.
+Now FRI and STARK are implemented.
+A lot of improvements are planned, such as

+- [x] Basic arbitrary-degree FRI
+- [x] Basic STARK
+- [x] Basic AIRs for Fibonacci numbers and factorial
+- [ ] Batch FRI
+- [ ] Zero-knowledge in STARK
+- [ ] Batch proof for transition constraints in STARK
+- [ ] AET definition DSL for convenient custom AIR definition

+And many more.

 # Table of contents